 Space exploration has impacted society and culture across the globe in many diverse and imaginative ways, changing how we view the world, how we interact with it, and how we imagine our place within it.
 Increasingly, research in the humanities and social sciences is addressing this impact and exploring the cultural context in which it occurs.
 The Rice Space Institute aims to foster these discussions and to bridge the disciplines as we seek to understand the societal and cultural impact of space exploration.

 Education is the cornerstone of our activities as we strive to produce the next generation of scientists, engineers, and scholars.
-Education at all levels is a crucial component of the mission of the Rice Space Institute and our goal is to expand our efforts in undergraduate and graduate level study while enhancing our participation in Rice’s broad range of outreach programs and community engagement.
+Education at all levels is a crucial component of the mission of the Rice Space Institute and our goal is to expand our efforts in undergraduate and graduate-level study while enhancing our participation in Rice’s broad range of outreach programs and community engagement.

-This program will give students a deep background in science and engineering complemented by courses in economics, policy, and management to foster their understanding of how each of these areas contribute to the design and organization of space and related technology and engineering projects.
+This program will give students a deep background in science and engineering complemented by courses in economics, policy, and management to foster their understanding of how each of these areas contributes to the design and organization of space and related technology and engineering projects.
 Their coursework will provide them with research and study skills to enable them to develop strategies for managing complex engineering projects and to understand the connections between programmatic/scientific objectives and their implementation.

 Rice University and NASA Johnson Space Center (JSC) have strategic partnerships in many areas of mutual interest.
 Senior leadership from Rice and NASA JSC’s Mission Operations Directorate have developed a special curriculum enhancing the educational experience of NASA scientists and engineers.